Overspeed: Turbines

 Overspeeds for power plant turbines can be catastrophic, resulting in failure due to the turbines' shafts and blades being off balance and potentially throwing their blades and other metal parts at very high speeds.
 Different safeguards exist, which include a mechanical and electrical protection system.

 Mechanical overspeed protection is in the form of sensors.
 The system relies on the centripetal force of the shaft, a spring, and a weight.
 At the designed point of overspeed, the balance point of the weight is shifted, causing the lever to release a valve that makes the trip oil header to lose pressure due to draining.
 This loss of oil affects the pressure, and moves a trip mechanism to then trip the system off.

 An electrical overspeed detection system involves a gear with teeth and probes.
 These probes detect how fast the teeth are moving, and if they are moving beyond the designated rpm, it relays that to the logic solver (overspeed detection).
 The logic solver trips the system by sending the overspeed to the trip relay, which is connected to a solenoid-operated valve.

 Mechanical vs. electrical governors on turbines

 In turbines and many other mechanical devices used for power generation, it is critical that the response times for overspeed prevention systems be as precise as possible.
-If the response is off by even a fraction of a second, it can lead to turbines and its driven load (i.e. compressor, generator, pump, etc..) suffering catastrophic damage and put people at risk.
+If the response is off by even a fraction of a second, it can lead to turbines and its driven load (i.e. compressor, generator, pump, etc..) suffering catastrophic damage, and can put people at risk.